 “Upapajjatīti kho, vaccha, na upeti”.

-“Vaccha, ‘reappear’ does not apply.”
+“Vaccha, the term ‘reappear’ does not apply.”

 “Tena hi, bho gotama, na upapajjatī”ti?

-“Then, Venerable Gotama, does he not reappear?”
+“Then, sir Gotama, does he not reappear?”

 “Na upapajjatīti kho, vaccha, na upeti”.